 When are WTNs updated?

-The WTN Rating will be is published weekly after launch.
+The WTN Rating is published each Wednesday morning Eastern Time.

 Why is WTN updated weekly?